 Crouse Hospital’s Care Coordination team is committed to your needs while in the hospital and when you leave.
 Our staff works with your physician, the healthcare team and your insurance company to make sure you receive the proper care once you leave our hospital.

-We also provide psychosocial assessment and intervention for patients and families with social, psychological and/or environmental needs.
+We also provide assessment and intervention for patients with medical and psychosocial needs.
 These needs may be related to future or current admission, diagnosis, medical treatment and discharge.

 Preparing For Discharge

-At the beginning of your hospital stay, the Care Coordination Department will assist you, along with your physician, primary care nurse, clinical/financial staff, and insurance provider to identify your inpatient and post-hospital needs.
+At the beginning of your hospital stay, the Care Coordination Department will assist you, along with your physician, primary care nurse, clinical/financial staff, family or designated support person and insurance provider to identify your inpatient and post-hospital needs.

 Your Care Coordinator will help you with the following: